 In December 2021, the Company entered into a Securities Purchase Agreement with the CF Foundation, an organization that historically played a role in supporting the development of innovative therapies for patients suffering from cystic fibrosis (CF).
 Under the terms of the agreement, the Company will receive up to \$5,000 in two tranches.
 In the first tranche, which closed and fully received on December 21, 2021, the CF Foundation invested \$3,000 as an initial equity investment based on a share price of \$2.57.
 Upon completion of patient dosing in Part 1 of the Company's Phase 1b/2a study of BX004, the Company would have the right to receive the second tranche of \$2,000, also as an equity investment.
 In the event that the average closing price of the Common Stock for the ten trading days prior to the second tranche completion is less than \$2.57, the Company shall have the right in its sole discretion to waive the second tranche payment and in such event the CF Foundation shall not have any right to receive additional shares.
-However, the CF Foundation may waive the Milestone in its discretion and make the Milestone Payment nonetheless.
+However, the CF Foundation may waive the Milestone en its discretion and make the Milestone Payment nonetheless.
 The Company concluded that the second tranche is a freestanding financial instrument.
-The Company also concluded that since the instrument will be predominantly settled in a variable number of shares at a fixed monetary amount, the second tranche is in the scope of ASC 480 and should be accounted for at fair value with subsequent changes in fair value of the second tranche is negligible, both at inception and on December 31, 2022.
+The Company also concluded that since the instrument will be predominantly settled in a variable number of shares at a fixed monetary amount, the second tranche is in the scope of ASC 480 and should be accounted for at fair value with subsequent changes in fair value recognized in the statements of operations in each period.
+The Company further determined that due to the settlement mechanism, the fair value of the second tranche is negligible, both at inception and on December 31, 2022.
 See Note 20B.